githubuserpk/cloudrun-basics-repo-v2/readme-setup.txt

 Step 05: Give permissions to cicd service account separately as it has UBLA enabled, so even if you give perms at project level, it does not matter

-gsutil iam ch ^
+gcloud storage buckets add-iam-policy-binding pk-aiproject_cloudbuild ^
-  serviceAccount:cloudrun-cicd-sa@pk-aiproject.iam.gserviceaccount.com:roles/storage.objectAdmin ^
+  --member="serviceAccount:cloudrun-cicd-sa@pk-aiproject.iam.gserviceaccount.com" ^
-  gs://pk-aiproject_cloudbuild
+  --role="roles/storage.objectAdmin"